Culver Field

 Re-built for the 1898 season, the new Culver Field played host to the newly named Rochester Beau Brummels for a decade.
 However, the right field bleachers collapsed May 19, 1906, leading to dozens of injuries and lawsuits.
-[Rochester Democrat and Chronicle, May 20, 1906, p.21] After the 1907 season, the ballpark was acquired by Gleason Works, which turned the site into the plant that stands to this day.
+After the 1907 season, the ballpark was acquired by Gleason Works, which turned the site into the plant that stands to this day.

 Late in the 1898 season, three neutral-site games were played in Rochester, between the Brooklyn Dodgers and Cleveland Spiders of the National League.
 The games of August 27 and 29 were played at Culver Field.
 The game of the 28th (a Sunday) was played at the Ontario Beach Grounds in the Charlotte section of the city.